Jerry Hudson

-Jerry Hudson is a former Canadian ice hockey player.
+Jerry Hudson (born February 12, 1929, in Gananoque) is a former Canadian ice hockey player.
 He played several seasons with clubs in the United Kingdom and Italy, and a season both in the Netherlands, and Austria during the 1950s and 60s.

+Biography

 Born in Gananoque, Ontario, Hudson played in Scotland, first two (or three) seasons Dunfermline Vikings, where in 1950-1 and 1952-3 he was named Scottish League All-Star B Team member.
 The following two seasons he spent with Falkirk Lions.
 In 1955 he joined Nottingham Panthers, staying for two seasons.

 Hudson joined Serie A club HC Bolzano in 1957.
-Where he played (if he played) between 1960 and '64 is not documented.
 For the 1964-5 season he played for Dutch side Den Haag Wolves.
 For 1966-7 he played for Austrian club Wiener EV before rejoining Bolzano, where he stayed to the end of the following season.
 He spent 1969-70 with A.S.
 Asiago, also in Italy.